 Virginia Criminal Statute of Limitations

-By , Attorney · Mitchell Hamline School of Law
+By , Attorney Mitchell Hamline School of Law

 Statutes of limitations set time limits for the government to bring criminal charges in a case.
+Say someone committed misdemeanor theft on January 1, 2025.
+The commonwealth would generally have five years from that date to file charges in the case.
 If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.

-In Virginia, felony crimes have no statutes of limitations—meaning a felony criminal case can be filed at any time.
-Most misdemeanors must be charged by the prosecutor within one year of the crime unless the law provides an exception, of which there are several (see below).
-In a few instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+Most misdemeanors must be charged by a Virginia prosecutor (called a Commonwealth's attorney) within one year of the crime unless the law provides an exception, of which there are several (see below).
+In a few instances, statutes of limitations are “tolled” (suspended), allowing the government more time to bring a case.

 Below are examples of Virginia misdemeanors that fall outside the general one-year charging time limit.
 Keep in mind that the following is a partial list that broadly summarizes the law.
 You should look at the actual law for nuances and exceptions.